SolaceProducts/solace-spring-boot/solace-spring-boot-starters/solace-java-spring-boot-starter/README.md

 solace.java.reconnectRetries
 solace.java.connectRetriesPerHost
 solace.java.reconnectRetryWaitInMillis
+solace.java.oauth2ClientRegistrationId ##Set it when OAuth2 authentication scheme enabled.
+Reference to the Spring OAuth2 client registration-id.
 ```

 Where reasonable, sensible defaults are always chosen.
 So a developer using a Solace PubSub+ message broker and wishing to use the default message-vpn may only set the `solace.java.host`.